MediaComem/comem-devmobil/subjects/ionic/README.md

 <p class='center'><img src='images/capacitor.png' class='w30'/></p>

 At the beginning of 2019, the Ionic team released [Capacitor][capacitor], a new multi-platform bridge that allows deploying the same applications on iOS, Android, Electron or the Web (juste like Cordova).
-It's intended to replace Cordova in Ionic applications, in the long run.
+It's intended to replace Cordova in Ionic applications (or any hybrid app, for that matter), in the long run.

 Currently, both Cordova and Capacitor are supported by the Ionic framework, but **Cordova is still the default bridge** used.

-> We will keep using Cordova for this course as Capacitor is still in its infancy.
+**We will keep using Cordova for this course as Capacitor is still in its infancy.**

 > Whenever the choice between Capacitor and Cordova is given to you in tutorials or documentations, **follow instructions for Cordova**.